Chart Color Schemes

 Housing

-Tarragindi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Tarragindi is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-Tarragindi's dwelling structure, as per the latest Census, consisted of 95.1% houses and 4.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had no recorded houses or other dwellings at that time.
-Home ownership in Tarragindi stood at 33.1%, with mortgaged dwellings at 46.3% and rented ones at 20.6%.
-The median monthly mortgage repayment was $2,459, matching Brisbane metro's average.
-The median weekly rent was $450, unlike Brisbane metro which had no recorded figures at that time.
-Nationally, Tarragindi's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Tarragindi's dwelling structure, as per the latest Census, consisted of 95.1% houses and 4.9% other dwellings.
+Home ownership stood at 33.1%, with mortgaged dwellings at 46.3% and rented ones at 20.6%.
+The median monthly mortgage repayment was $2,459, and the median weekly rent was $450.
+Nationally, Tarragindi's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing